-'''
+The code is:

 try

 {

 Class.forName("com.informix.jdbc.IfxDriver");

 }

 catch (Exception e)

 {

-System.out.println("ERROR: failed to load Informix
+System.out.println("ERROR: failed to load Informix JDBC driver.");

-JDBC driver.");

 }

 try

 {

 Properties pr = new Properties();

+}

+'''

 pr.put("OPTOFC","1");

+'''

+'''

 conn = DriverManager.getConnection(newUrl, pr);

 }

 catch (SQLException e)

 {

 System.out.println("ERROR: failed to connect!");

 }

 '''

-Using Informix Environment Variables
+Using Informix Environment Variables with the IBM Informix JDBC Driver

 The following table lists most of the Informix environment variables supported by the client JDBC driver.
 For server-side JDBC, you should use property settings in the database URL rather than setting environment variables, because the environment variables would apply to all programs running in the database server.
-For more information about properties, see "Specifying Properties" on page 2-14.
+For more information about properties, see "Specifying Properties" on page 2-10.

 For a list of environment variables that provide internationalization features, see Chapter 6.
-For a list of environment variables useful for troubleshooting, see Chapter 7.
+For a list of environment variables useful for troubleshooting, see Chapter 7